 “If you’re looking for the best internet service in your area, it’s worth checking regularly to see that you’re still getting the right deal for you.
-Things are always changing in London and it may be that there’s something better out there since the last time you looked.”
+Things are always changing in London, and it may be that there are better deals out there since the last time you looked.”

 Why use Compare the Market?